PrairieLearn/PrairieLearn/docs/course-best-practices.md

   logic but different starting configurations.
 - Invalid JSON or Python code is merged to a course, but no errors are displayed until all affected questions are opened.

+Each of these issues can be resolved by